AutonomousVehicleLaboratory/semantic_mapping_v2/README.md

 ### Create ROS node

 In order for your Python script to be detectable by the `catkin_make`, you have to make it `executable`.
 Actually, `catkin_make` will collect all the executable files in your source code and make them visible in `rosrun/roslaunch`.
+Similarly, this rule also applies to the `roslaunch`.
+Reference: [here](https://answers.ros.org/question/145801/cant-locate-node-in-package/).